Wuemeli/heckerbot/README.md

 - [ ] Add User installable Apps.
 Im now focusing more on fixing Bugs and migrating to typescript.
 - [ ] Migration to Typescript can be checked out in the dev branch.
+- [ ] zod implementation for better validation.

 ## 📫 Contact
 If you want to contact me you can reach me at Discord: wuemeli